Average Health Insurance Cost in 2026

 - Washington

-You can also buy private health insurance directly from an insurance company through an agent.
-Brokers also sell private health insurance directly to you.
-These plans are sometimes called "off-exchange" policies and include Affordable Care Act plans.
+You can also buy private health insurance directly from an insurance company, or through an agent or a broker.
+These plans are sometimes called "off-exchange" policies.

 Off-exchange plans don't qualify for cost-saving subsidies.
 Before you buy, it's a good idea to compare on- and off-exchange plans to see which can save you more money.